 * As it is with EVERYTHING in life, if you have health problems or physical limitations, PLEASE talk to your Doc before you dive in and start any new exercise regimen!

-That being said, Yoga really is a great way to keep your muscle a little less stiff and improve your mental state.
+That being said, Yoga really is a great way to keep your muscles a little less stiff and improve your mental state (especially for those of us living with a chronic illness).
 There are easy poses that can even be done from a seated position in a chair.

 Here are some cool resources I found, both articles on the benefits of Yoga for folks with chronic illness and a few of the books I’ve tripped across in the past on Amazon.

 A great article from the New York Times from way back in 2005, so it would seem this is turning out to be a well-kept secret.
 “Chronically Ill Patients Turn to Yoga for Relief” Another article outlining the benefits of yoga for people with chronic illnesses.
 “Yoga improves mood, reduces inflammation, and relieves chronic diseases”

 “Yoga as Medicine: The Yogic Prescription for Health and Healing” by Timothy McCall